genepattern/genepattern-notebook/README.md

 > pip install -U jsonpickle

+# Known Issues

+There is a known issue that can cause JavaScript visualizers to not display propertly unless a user first logs into the main GenePattern interface from the same browser before using them in the GenePattern Notebook.
+This is due to a security model issue in the GenePattern server.
+A fix is planned for the upcoming GenePattern 3.9.5 release.

 # Feature Support

 Most common GenePattern features are supported from the GenePattern Notebook.
 A few, however, have